Skip to content

 The ski trip packing list that actually works for 7 days in the mountains

 Ski trips have two packing failure modes.
-Overpack: you drag 70 lb of ski gear to a resort that rents everything.
-Underpack: you arrive in Jackson Hole in December with a light fleece and no base layer.
+Overpack: you drag 70 lb of ski gear to a resort that rents everything and pay $280 in airline fees for gear you could have rented for $400.
+Underpack: you arrive in Jackson Hole in December with a light fleece and no base layer and spend day 1 at the mountain outfitter spending $180 for a mid-layer you'll use once.
 This list hits the middle — bring what's cheaper to own than rent, rent what's cheaper to rent than own, and skip the apparel mistakes people make every season.

 Rent or bring skis and boots?